openregulatory/eudamed-api/README.md

 More links:

+* [BEUDAMED announcement and rationale][beudamed-rationale]: Launch post of BEUDAMED and summary of problems of EUDAMED
 * [BEUDAMED: Better EUDAMED search engine][beudamed].
 Use this to explore EUDAMED data in a fast, modern and user-friendly way.
 * [EUDAMED][eudamed]: The original search engine, whose API this repository refers to.
 Use this to explore